aws-samples/amplify-studio-clone-components/README.md

 ```

 3. Edit the values region, `app-id` and `env-name`.
-4. Add the `package.json` dependencies and type as in the example
+4. Add the `package.json` dependencies and "type" as seen in the example below:

 ```json
 {